What information do we collect?

 Corrupt behaviour can be criminal behaviour: a company and its employees can be prosecuted, fined or imprisoned.
 Conviction can ruin individual careers, lead to existing contracts being terminated and disqualification from bidding for others, with a consequent loss of jobs.

-- WILL respect the dignity and rights of its employees and place the highest priority on ensuring the safety of each other at work and the safety of others who might be affected by our activities;
+- will respect the dignity and rights of its employees, and place the highest priority on ensuring the safety of each other at work and the safety of others who might be affected by its activities;

-- WILL strive to avoid even the appearance of wrongdoing or impropriety in the way we go about its business;
+- will strive to avoid even the appearance of wrongdoing or impropriety in the way it goes about its business;

 Each Parties business partners